tychovk/metamundo/readme.md

 ```

-Changed the interpolation (templating brackets) to `:{ <content> }:`
+Will change the interpolation (templating brackets) to `:{ <content> }:`
-I have this rudimentary controller there, with data object data
-and most importantly, a set function
-on the flask side
+See this rudimentary controller with data object data - and most importantly - a set function on the flask side

  ```
 from testapp import app
 from flask import render_template import json